When I mention Cook Islands back in Australia, most people reply with ‘ooh, where’s that?!’

 Cook Islands currency is the same as the New Zealand dollar so this makes it similar to the Australian dollar, quite expensive!!
 The average price of accommodation that pops up on websites is at $250 NZD or more per night!

 This is what I paid each night on my second visit in ‘09 when my then partner & I eloped.
-We went directly next door for our wedding dinner at another resort and noticed the prices were $500 per night!
+After our simple ceremony on the beach organised by Andrea Rongokea from __Wedded Bliss Rarotonga__ we went directly next door for our wedding dinner at another resort and noticed the prices were $500 per night to stay!
 Double? - Right next door!

 On my third visit in 2016 I decided that it was too expensive for accommodation and made it my mission to hunt down cheaper places in the same locations as the high end resorts.
 We ended up staying at a Backpackers and a group of privately owned, self contained bungalows.
 I will say, it was my first Backpackers and I really don’t think it can be beaten in the running for ‘best backpackers in the world’, seriously!
 With a choice of a couple of larger beach units for 4-5 people, an A-frame hut for 2-3 people, rooms with an ensuite for 2 and regular dormitory style share rooms.